devmanic/kairosUI/README.md

 ## Build & host GitHub pages

 Run `npm run build:prod:gh` to build the project.
 The build artifacts will be stored in the `docs/` directory. `/kairosUI/` will be set as base url.
-Then you should push your changes.
+Then you should push your changes. ([more info](https://github.com/angular/angular-cli/wiki/stories-github-pages))